The Lower Mainland Flood Management Strategy will include a broad, holistic vision as well as a series of recommendations for:

-Formalize a Funding Program – Some risk reduction measures, such as land use policy and public education, have relatively little cost.
+Formalizing a Funding Program – Some risk reduction measures, such as land use policy and public education, have relatively little cost.
 However, major upgrades to flood protection infrastructure have high capital costs and will require a dedicated, secured and long-term funding program to assist local authorities.

-Finalize Priorities and Actions – Flood Strategy partners design and implement regional, sub-regional and local-scale policies, practices and projects for flood risk reduction.
+Finalizing Priorities and Actions – Flood Strategy partners design and implement regional, sub-regional and local-scale policies, practices and projects for flood risk reduction.

-Determine Roles and Responsibilities – A regional Flood Strategy could potentially be delivered entirely through existing jurisdictions and arrangements.
+Determining Roles and Responsibilities – A regional Flood Strategy could potentially be delivered entirely through existing jurisdictions and arrangements.
 However, it is anticipated that there may be one or more strategic coordinating roles for implementation that would be delivered through a regional, collaborative entity.
 If so, administrative arrangements would need to be formalized, resources secured, and enabling legislation developed and put in place as needed.

-Respect Legal Requirements in Decision-Making – Proposed projects would be reviewed in regards to environmental regulations, First Nations interests and consent, and applicable legislation and regulations.
+Respecting Legal Requirements in Decision-Making – Proposed projects would be reviewed in regards to environmental regulations, First Nations interests and consent, and applicable legislation and regulations.